koemeet/JsonApiBundle/README.md

 ## Usage
 > Coming soon

+If you want to experiment with this implementation, you can just enable this bundle in your `AppKernel` and everything should directly.
+Try to serialize some annotated php classes and check it out!

 ## Annotations
 ### @Resource
 This will define your class as a JSON-API resource, and you can optionally set it's type name.